-Groundwater Sustainability Plan's Influence on Kern County General Plan's Goals and Policies
+Groundwater Sustainability Plan's Influence on Santa Barbara County Comprehensive Plan's Goals and Policies

 Successful implementation of the GSP will help to ensure that the Cuyama Basin's groundwater supply is managed in a sustainable manner.
-Given the small portion of the Cuyama Basin that lies in Kern County, and the GSP's alignment with the General Plan's goals, it is anticipated that GSP implementation will have little to no effects on the General Plan's goals related to sustainable land use development in the county.
+Given the amount of population growth projected in the county in the coming years, it is possible that changes in groundwater management by the GSP will result in changes to the pace, location and type of development that will occur in the county in the future.
+It is anticipated that GSP implementation will be consistent with the Comprehensive Plan's goals related to sustainable land use development in the county.